-The Stanford Archaeology Center announces a postdoctoral position in any area of archaeology with a preference for applicants working on global heritage.
+The Stanford Archaeology Center announces a postdoctoral position in archaeology.
+The field of expertise is open, with preference given to topics complementary to existing faculty interests.
 The main focus of the fellowship will be on published output.
 The candidate is also expected to teach one course per year, organize one academic conference at Stanford during the fellowship, and engage with faculty and graduate students at the Center.
 The faculty sponsor of this postdoc will be the faculty director of the Stanford Archaeology Center.

 The appointment carries a twelve-month salary commensurate with the University Provost established minimum pay levels.
 The appointment may be eligible for renewal for up to three years based on satisfactory performance and the existence of funding.

 The application receipt deadline is March 31, 2020.
 Interviews will be held in April 2020 and the position will begin September 1, 2020.